Walk for a cure Worcestershire

 Accessibility

-The 3km route is accesible for pushchairs and wheelchairs.
+The 3km route is accessible for pushchairs and wheelchairs.

 The 5km route is unsuitable for pushchairs and wheelchairs due to tree roots and a kissing gate.